CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 Even if your computations are not highly parallelizable, you can benefit from running them on a CSC supercomputer by making use of the variety of useful [scientific computing software](../../apps/index.md) that is available.
-Puhti is especially meritorious in this regard, having over a hundred pre-installed programs.
+Puhti is especially distinguished in this regard, having over a hundred pre-installed programs.

 CSC systems use [environment modules](../../computing/modules.md) for